pyserial/pyserial/documentation/pyserial.rst

 Features
 ========
-* same class based interface on all supported platforms
+* Same class based interface on all supported platforms.
-* access to the port settings through Python 2.2+ properties
+* Access to the port settings through Python 2.2+ properties.
-* port numbering starts at zero, no need to know the port name in the user program
+* Port numbering starts at zero, no need to know the port name in the user program.
-* port string (device name) can be specified if access through numbering is inappropriate
+* Port string (device name) can be specified if access through numbering is inappropriate.
-* support for different bytesizes, stopbits, parity and flow control with RTS/CTS and/or Xon/Xoff
+* Support for different bytesizes, stopbits, parity and flow control with RTS/CTS and/or Xon/Xoff.
-* working with or without receive timeout
+* Working with or without receive timeout.
-* file like API with "read" and "write" ("readline" etc. also supported)
+* File like API with "read" and "write" ("readline" etc. also supported).
 * The files in this package are 100% pure Python.
 They depend on non standard but common packages on Windows (pywin32) and Jython (JavaComm).
-POSIX (Linux, BSD) uses only modules from the standard Python distribution)
+POSIX (Linux, BSD) uses only modules from the standard Python distribution).
 * The port is set up for binary transmission.
 No NULL byte stripping, CR-LF translation etc. (which are many times enabled for POSIX.)
 This makes this module universally useful.